Native Village of Akhiok

-The Native Village of Akhiok is a federally recognized Alutiiq Alaska Native tribal entity.
+The Native Village of Akhiok is a federally recognized Alaska Native tribe of Alutiiq people.
+This Alaska Native tribe is headquartered in Akhiok, Alaska, as is Kaguyak Village.

-About
+Government

-Native Village of Akhiok is headquartered in the city of Akhiok in the Kodiak Island Borough of Alaska.
+The Native Village of Akhiok is led by a democratically elected tribal council.
+Its president is Donene Amodo.
+The Alaska Regional Office of the Bureau of Indian Affairs serves the tribe.
 As of 2005, the tribe had 100 enrolled citizens.